arduino-asteroid/Asteroid/README.md

 ### Role

-The main role of our controller is to be able, with it's accelerometer, to detect the X ans Z angles in order to hanfdle going forward and rotating.
+The main role of our controller is to be able, with it's accelerometer, to detect the X and Z angles in order to handle going forward and rotating.

 We also added a Push Button in order to handle the differents clicks in the Game and to fire lasers.